Liover Peguero Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks seventh in MLB with a collective 9.2 strikeouts per nine innings.
+- The Phillies pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Phillies have a 4.06 team ERA that ranks 12th among all league pitching staffs.
+- The Phillies have a 4.03 team ERA that ranks 12th across all league pitching staffs.

-- Phillies pitchers combine to allow the seventh-fewest home runs in baseball (112 total, 1.1 per game).
+- The Phillies give up the seventh-fewest home runs in baseball (112 total, 1.1 per game).

-- The righty's most recent time out came on Saturday against the Cleveland Guardians, when he tossed seven innings, surrendering one earned run while giving up five hits.
+- His most recent time out came on Sunday against the Cleveland Guardians, when the righty tossed seven innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.